MargNation/MatrixRain/README.md

-# MatrixRain
+## MatrixRain
-A simple animation of Matrix code or Matrix green rain.
+#A simple animation of Matrix code or Matrix green rain.
+Characters are random Unicode characters, ranging from 20,000 to 25,000.